 Dark green leafy vegetables are good sources of many vitamins (such as vitamins A, C, and K and folate) and minerals (such as iron and calcium).
 They’re also great sources of fiber.
 Research studies suggest that the nutrients found in dark green leafy vegetables may prevent certain types of cancers and promote heart health.
 It’s recommended that teens aim to eat 2 to 3 servings (1/2 cup cooked or 1 cup raw) per week.

-Your body needs a little dietary fat to absorb some of the vitamins found in dark green leafy vegetables.
-You can do this by adding a bit of olive oil or salad dressing to your dark green leafy vegetables or by eating them with a meal that includes fat such as low-fat milk or cheese.
+Your body needs dietary fat to absorb some of the vitamins found in dark green leafy vegetables.
+Many preparation methods and recipes for dark leafy greens already contain some type of fat such as oil, butter, or cheese in which case you don’t need to add any more to get those important nutrients.
+However, if you are eating them raw, you should add a bit of olive oil or salad dressing to your dark green leafy vegetables or eat them with a meal that includes fat such as milk or cheese.
 This helps to make sure your body absorbs all of the vitamins you eat.
-Many preparation methods and recipes for dark leafy greens already contain some type of fat such as oil, butter, or cheese in which case you don’t need to add any more to get those important nutrients.

 What are some examples of dark green leafy vegetables and the best way to eat them?